nbolar/PlayStatus/README.md

 ##### PS: The search functionality works only for songs present in the iTunes or Music(macOS 10.15+) library.
-An internet connection is needed for album artwok loading for Spotify and in some instances iTunes/Music app.
+An internet connection is needed to load album artwork for Spotify and in some instances iTunes/Music app.

 ## Installation
 - Download and unzip the most recent [release](https://github.com/nbolar/PlayStatus/releases/latest/download/PlayStatus.app.zip).